Trichotillomania

 Age-, sex-, and race-related demographics

-Although empirical data are not available, this condition appears to be substantially more common in children than in adults.
+Although empiric data are not available, this condition appears to be substantially more common in children than in adults.
 In general, prognosis is related to patient age.
 Children typically have a time-limited disorder, with an excellent prognosis.
 Adolescents have more severe disease, with a guarded prognosis.
 Adults, many of whom were diagnosed before reaching adulthood, have a poor prognosis.

-No racial differences in prevalence have been reported; trichotillomania appears to be equally common in whites, blacks, and Asians.
+No racial differences in prevalence have been reported.
+Trichotillomania appears to be equally common in Whites, Blacks, and Asians.

 Prognosis